IBM/cp4mcm-samples/bcdr/restore/RestoreIndividualComponent.md

 - Install the `watch`, `kubectl`, `oc`, `python`, `velero`, `Helm`, `jq`, `git` and `cloudctl` CLIs on the workstation machine, where you can access the OpenShift cluster, initiate and monitor the restoration of IBM Cloud Pak® for Multicloud Management.
 - If your environment has no access to Internet, you need to upload the `Nginx` image to all the worker nodes by following [Uploading the Nginx image in an air gap environment](../install/UploadNginxImageOnAirgap.md).
 The `Nginx` container is used to restore MongoDB that is running in the `ibm-common-services` namespace.
+- All required storage classes must be created prior to the restore and storage classes must have the same name as the backup cluster.

 **Notes**
 - Common Services restore needs to be performed in a fresh cluster.
+- It is highly recommended that the version of Common Services, Red Hat Advanced Cluster Management, and IBM Cloud Pak for Multicloud Management in restored cluster should be the same as the backup cluster.
 - Monitoring or Managed Services restore needs to be performed when Common Services and IBM Cloud Pak for Multicloud Management operators are running.

 ## Procedure